fingerprintjs/fingerprintjs/readme.md

       <td>FingerprintJS has limited accuracy (40% - 60%) and functionality, because it's not possible to do many things without a backend.</td>
       <td>
         <a href="https://fingerprint.com/github">Fingerprint Pro</a> is a high-scale device identity platform that has both client-side and server-side components and identifies browsers and mobile devices with a 99.5% accuracy.
-        Fingerprint Pro is free for developers, production plans start at $200/mo.
+        Fingerprint Pro starts at $200/mo for up to 100K API calls.
       </td>
     </tr>
      <tr>